 Despite his father's name - Barry McGuigan - Shane has succeeded in the sport in his own right as a trainer having worked with Haye, Groves and Frampton.

 Shane McGuigan is a British and Irish boxing coach who is known for working with some of the biggest fighters in the sport.
-He currently works at the McGuigan's Gym in London and trains Olympian trio Luke Campbell, Anthony Fowler and Lawrence Okolie as well as Chris Billam-Smith.
+He currently works at the McGuigan's Gym in London and trains world champion Lawrence Okolie, European titlist Chris Billam-Smith and heavyweight Daniel Dubois.

 McGuigan guided Carl Frampton to world title success at junior featherweight and featherweight and worked with the Belfast man between 2013 to 2017.

 McGuigan has also worked with former world heavyweight champion David Haye between 2015 and 2017 and oversaw Haye's two comeback victories before his loss to British rival Tony Bellew.
 The pair parted company in June 2017 via mutual agreement.

 McGuigan coached former WBA super middleweight champion George Groves from 2016 until his retirement in 2019.
 He was part of the team that helped to make Groves a dominant world champion, defending his title successfully on two occasions.